 - (1) An attending physician or authorized nurse practitioner is primarily responsible for the patient's care, authorizes temporary disability, and prescribes and monitors ancillary care and specialized care. - (a) No later than five days after becoming a patient's attending physician or authorized nurse practitioner, the provider must notify the insurer using Form 827.
-Regardless of whether Form 827 is filed, the facts of the case and the actions of the provider determine if the provider is the attending physician or authorized nurse practitioner. - (b) Type A and B attending physicians and authorized nurse practitioners may authorize temporary disability and manage medical services subject to the limitations of ORS chapter 656 or a managed care organization contract.
+Regardless of whether Form 827 is filed, the facts of the case and the actions of the provider determine if the provider is the attending physician or authorized nurse practitioner. - (b) Type A, type B, and type C attending physicians, and authorized nurse practitioners may authorize temporary disability and manage medical services subject to the limitations of ORS chapter 656 or a managed care organization contract.
 (See Appendix A "Matrix for Health Care Provider Types") - (c) Except for emergency services, or otherwise provided for by statute or these rules, all treatments and medical services must be approved by the worker's attending physician or authorized nurse practitioner.

-(2) Chiropractic Physicians, Naturopathic Physicians, Physician Assistants (Type B providers).
+(2) Chiropractic Physicians and Naturopathic Physicians (Type B providers).